RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 <img src="/assets/raspberry-pi-analog-TV.jpg" width="400" align="right">
 #### Analog TV
 Don't laugh: I still have an old analog TV in my living room.
-It's only twelve years old and it still works.
+It's twelve years old and it still works.
 Since Raspberry Pi comes with an old-fashioned RCA video output, analog TVs are useful again.

 Here's Raspberry Pi running with my old analog TV as a monitor.
 Reminds me of the Commodore 64 days!

+By designing Raspberry Pi to work with older devices, the creators have made the device accessible to the widest possible audience.

 #### Conclusion
 Raspberry Pi will never replace my primary machine because it's too slow.
 But it is certainly fast enough for learning.
+It meets the goals set forth by the engineering team.

 More important: It's a very cool toy.
 Something tells me that it will continue to improve.
 To the Raspberry Pi Foundation: Thank you for an impressive device.
 I wish you much success.